-Yes, you can buy minoxidil over the counter in Canada.
+Yes, there are dosages of Minoxidil that you can buy over the counter in Canada.

-Now, can minoxidil be bought over the counter in the United States?
-Fortunately, the answer is also yes.
+Now, can Minoxidil be bought over the counter in the United States?
+The answer is also yes.
 Moreover, the OTC formulations are the same in both the USA and Canada.

 Unfortunately, if you're wondering if you can get minoxidil over the counter in the 15% formulation, the answer is no.